Store Creation

 • a clear() method to clear the history

-For a store with a minimal undo function you just have to write:
+For a store with a minimal undo function, just write:

 val hist = history()

-// your handlers go here (add history.clear() here where suitable)
+// your handlers go here (add history.clear() here if suitable)

 val undo = handle { hist.back() }